 John Jameson was a lawyer from Alloa in Scotland.
-In 1786 he married Margaret Haig, sister of the famous Haig brothers and cousin to the Stein family who owned Bow Street Distillery in Dublin.
-John and Margaret were invited to move to Dublin, with John taking up the role of manager at the distillery.
-It was here that he formed John Jameson & Son Irish Whiskey Company and went on to achieve great success.
-By 1805, Jameson was the best selling whiskey in the world.
+In 1786 he married Margaret Haig, the sister of John Haig, owner of Cameronbridge distillery and cousin to the Stein family of Bow Street Distillery in Dublin.
+Upon their marriage, John and Margaret were invited to Dublin where John took on the role of manager at the family distillery.
+Later he formed John Jameson & Son Irish Whiskey Company and by 1805, he was producing the best selling Irish whiskey in the world.

-It was not all plain sailing though and the company saw some major setbacks over the years, first seeing off the Irish Temperance Movement and then surviving the Wars of Independence with the British which denied them all the export markets of the commonwealth and then, not long after, came Prohibition in the US and the loss of Jameson’s biggest market.
+It was not all plain sailing, however.
+The company had to see off the threat of the Temperance Movement and survive the Wars of Independence with the British, which denied them access to the markets of the commonwealth.
+Then came Prohibition in the US, and the loss of their biggest export market.

-Irish Whiskey differs from Scotch in that it is usually distilled three times instead of twice, giving it a lighter, smoother texture than it’s cousin.
-Today there are just 7 distilleries at work in Ireland (compared to around 115 in Scotland) although there has been signs of late that the spirit is undergoing something of a resurgence.
-In any case, Jameson remains the worlds third largest single distillery whiskey.
+Irish Whiskey differs from Scotch in that it is often distilled three times instead of twice, giving it a lighter, smoother texture than its cousin.
+Today there are just 7 distilleries at work in Ireland (compared to around 115 in Scotland) although there have been signs that something of a resurgence is taking place.
+In any case, Jameson remains the worlds third-largest single distillery whiskey.

-Smell: 15 / 20.
-Not a bad nose, with notes of Vanilla and Coconut and Buttery Shortbread.
-Also, slightly Floral and after a while some Fruity notes like Apple and Pear and even a lttle Orange come through.
+Smell: Not a bad nose, with notes of Vanilla and Coconut and Buttery Shortbread.
+Also, slightly Floral and after a while some Fruity notes like Apple and Pear and even a little Orange come through.